Analyzing Passive Acoustic Data with MHKiT

 filename: RBW_6661_20240601_053114

-“Smart” hydrophones are those where the hydrophone element, pre-amplifier board, ADC, motherboard and memory card are sold in a single package.
-Companies that sell these often store metadata in the .wav file header, and MHKiT has a couple of wrapper functions for these hydrophones.
+“Smart” hydrophones are those where the hydrophone element, pre-amplifier board, analog-to-digital converter (ADC), motherboard and memory card are sold in a single package.
+Companies that sell these often store metadata in the .wav file header.

-OceanSonics icListen and OceanInstruments Soundtrap are two common smart hydrophone models, with examples as follows.
+MHKiT has wrapper functions for OceanSonics icListen and OceanInstruments Soundtrap hydrophones, with examples as follows.

 For icListen datafiles, only the filename is necessary to provide to return file contents in units of pressure.
-The stored sensitivity calibration value can be overridden by setting the “sensitivity” input, and to return measurements in units of voltage, set sensitivity to None and use_metadata to False.
+The stored sensitivity calibration value can be overridden by setting the “sensitivity” input to a predetermined value.
+If sensitivity calibration data is on hand, return measurements in units of voltage by setting sensitivity to None and use_metadata to False.

 [3]: